ALILODHI-cloud/UVAmacro/post_1/body.md

 # Section 2: The butterfly in high vol \ high term premia environments

 In this note we consider positioning for high vol \ high term premia environments using butterfly spreads.
-The sample period runs from 2018-07-12 to 2024-11-27.
+All regressions are over the past three years of data.

 ### Straddle swaption on a 2s5s10s swap butterfly